FAB619/MakerSpace-3-in-1/README.md

 # Compact design
 <div align="center"><img src="media/Compact.JPG" width="100%"></div>

+# Software

+MakerSpace uses [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) runing on arduino Mega.
+The configuration changes have been applied into the configuration.h file, you can find it into the [configuration](https://github.com/Fab-Lab-Machines/MakerSpace-3-in-1/tree/master/Config) folder.
+The most important modification into the code are for laser and CNC (if we use a variable spindle).
+To use MakerSpace as laser, you need to connect the laser driver ttl pin to a PWM pin from the ramps (Arduino).
+To do that I suggest using pin 44 (See AUX-2 from ramps) defined as FAN_Pin and control the laser like a fan or  to define pin 6 as the second fan just add this line to Configuration.h:

+- **#define** FAN1_PIN 6 // 2nd fan output attached to laser TTL input

+You can then control the laser from your G-code using M106 P1, like so…:

+- **M106 P1 S0**   ; Laser off (P1 = 2nd fan output)

+- **M106 P1 S128** ; Laser at 50%

+- **M106 P1 S255** ; Laser at 100%

+**NOTE**: You can use Fan0 if it is available, in which case you will not need to define the above.
+As of this edit, Marlin can control up to 3 fans via M106/M107.
+The same commands for variabble spindle (Still need to test it)
 # MakerSpace: Laser Cutting/Engraving
 As laser cutter and engraver machine, MakerSpaceis is equiped with 2 watt laser usefull for cutting papers, 3mm wood, 3mm acrylic and engrave on it.
 To Generate the G-code, there are diffrent softwares and methods.